STOWouters/philePaginator/README.md

 This is useful if you want to disable the pagination button for example.

-I hope that everything is still clear to you, if not, then please post an issue so I can clarify the README more, or send a pull request if you think you could explain it better.
+I hope that everything is still clear to you, if not, then please post an issue so I can clarify the `README.md` more, or send a pull request if you think you could explain it better.

 ### Selecting the pages

-Now here comes the true power of the plugin: you can tell to the plugin which post should be paginated and which to discard as a post.
+Now here comes the true power of the plugin: you can tell to the plugin which post should be paginated and which to discard in pagination.
 That's where the `paginators` config key comes in for.

 A paginator is simply a function that takes a page as argument and returns a boolean denoting whether this page should be counted as a post or just discard it from the pagination.

-In the configuration file below, I've added a paginators:
+In the configuration file below, I've added a paginator:

 ```php
 <?php